fiquant/marketsimulator/doc/scheduler.rst

     :depth: 2
     :backlinks: none

-The main class for every discrete event simulation system is a scheduler that maintains a set of actions to fulfill in future and launches them according their action times: from the older ones to newer.
+The main class for every discrete event simulation system is a scheduler that maintains a set of actions to fulfill in future and launches them according their action times: from the older ones to newer ones.
 The scheduler in the simulator is implemented as a heap data structure in order to perform frequent operations very fast.
 A classical heap allows inserts into at O(logN), extracting the best element at O(logN) and accessing to the best element at O(1).
-A bucket-based implementation may be introduced in order to improve performance provided that the distribution of event times is known beforehand.
+A bucket-based implementation may be introduced in order to improve performance provided that the distribution of event times should be known beforehand.

 Scheduler
 ---------